dave-thompson/qmk-modules/switcher/README.md

 <tr><td><tt>SWITCHER_EXPOSE</tt></td><td><tt>SWTCH_E</tt></td></tr>
 </table>

-In addition to the primary keycodes above, there is also special secondary keycode `SWITCHER_OPEN_ITEM`.
-This should never be applied to a key and is only used when specifying custom automated sequences.
+There is also special keycode `SWITCHER_OPEN_ITEM` which is used only in custom macros to select the highlighted item and exit.

-### Config Parameters
+### Configuration Parameters
 #### In config.h

 See the Setup and Troubleshooting sections above for example usage of each of the following parameters.